davidarchanjo/spring-certified-developer-study-guide/README.md

 [@Scope](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Scope.html) - used to indicate the scope for instances of the annotated bean;

 [@Autowired](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Autowired.html) - used at constructors, methods and fields to indicate that the injection (i.e. instantiation) will be managed by the Spring container dinamically;
+> @Autowired can not be used to inject primitive and string values.
+It only works with reference objects.

+> @Autowired, when processing field injection, first looks for a bean which *name* is equal to the field name.
+If none is found, then it looks for a bean which *type* is the same as the field to be injected

+> When the injection of a field/parameter marked to be autowired is going to be via its type and there are many available bean instances for the given type, an [NoUniqueBeanDefinitionException](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/NoUniqueBeanDefinitionException.html) will be thrown.
+To solve this, we can either add @Primary to one of the bean definition or add @Qualifier to the field/parameter specifying the name from one of the matching beans

-[@Qualifier](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Qualifier.html) - used to specify by name which bean have to be used for injection when more than one type is eligible, i.e. when there are multiple beans resulting in ambiguity;
+[@Qualifier](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Qualifier.html) - used to specify the id of the bean that have to be used for injection when more than one type is eligible, i.e. when there are multiple beans resulting in ambiguity;

 [@Primary](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Primary.html) - used to indicate that a bean must be given preference when multiple candidates are qualified to autowire a single-valued dependency, i.e. is used to set higher preference for a given bean when there are multiple ones of the same type;